FabioPBrigagao/practice_consuming_public_API/README.md

-# practice_consuming_API
+# practice_consuming_public_API

-Learning how to scrape data by inspecting a page and extracting data from its API
+Learning how to scrape data from a public API through page inspector

 Getting started
 ===============